DSIN-INSA-Strasbourg/Hermes-doc/content/hermes/key-concepts.md

 ## Initsync

 A [client](#client) is unable to start processing new events safely without disposing of the previous complete data set.
-So the [server](#server) is able to send a specific event sequence called `initsync` that will contains the [server datamodel](#server-datamodel) and the whole data set.
+So the [server](#server) is able to send a specific event sequence called `initsync` that will contain the [server datamodel](#server-datamodel) and the whole data set.
 The already initialized client will silently ignore it, but the uninitialized will process it to initialize their target by adding all entries provided by initsync, and will then process subsequent events normally.

 ## Datamodel